alexandru/days-since/README.md

 Then in the project's directory:

 ```
-stack build
+stack install
 ```

 This will output an executable in a directory like:

 ```
-.stack-work/install/x86_64-osx/lts-12.16/8.4.4/bin
+$HOME/.local/bin
 ```

-Copy that somewhere in your path.
+This should be on your path.